It’s very cold in Delhi at the moment…

 - French, that language I really thought was useless, is so not useless.
 Especially if you’re in Madagascar in non-tourist towns, trying to report and the only people you meet competent enough in English to be a translator are either employees of the company you’re writing about or activists in the community.

 Reef flip flops are awesome.
 Seriously.
 Reef.
 Write it down.
 Best sandal I’ve ever worn.
 Damn near the best thing I’ve ever put on my foot.
 For example, when I accidentally stepped into two and a half feet of quick mud and lost a flip flop (again, thanks Sara from London, for a great laugh), I immediately paid the local who pulled me out another 500 shillings (a little more than $7, probably his weekly wage) to get back in the mud and retrieve my flip flop.
 (Dear Reef, I’m hoping for an endorsement deal.
 “Backpack journalist in Third World swears by Reef sandals.”
-Sounds good, no?)- I like parentheses.
+Sounds good, no?)

 - Eat bananas.
 Leg cramps suck.